LelouBil/KotlinHaskell/README.md

 Small exercise in Kotlin tinkering to implement a few Haskell monads.

-Thanks to this repository for the very hacky tricks with suspend functions, that allow do notation : https://github.com/h0tk3y/kotlin-monads
+Thanks to this repository for the very hacky tricks with suspend functions, that allow do notation and also for the trick of using a star-projection as a witness for higher-kinded types:
+:
+https://github.com/h0tk3y/kotlin-monads

 # Installation